• Home

 6. Le Louvre

 The Louvre is largest museum in the world and it will feel like that the moment you enter.
 As it was the royal palace from past rulers, the sheer size of it is enormous.
-It’s similar to Disneyland in that you won’t be able to complete it in one day, you need at least three!
-But Aaron was convinced to see all of it.
-I saw a good portion of it the first time I went but we spent nine hours there and still didn’t get through complete floors.
-Nine hours!
-That’s a lot of art!
-I tell you though, it’s worth it.
+It’s similar to Disneyland in that you won’t be able to complete it in one day, you need at least two days.
+I have spent nine hours at the Louvre before and I don’t recommend it!
 The pieces of art and sculptures from all over the world is mind blowing.

 Plan what you want to see ahead of time and map it.
 Make sure to see the Mona Lisa first as it’s always the busiest.